1. There are likely to be two main types of expert report in prosecution proceedings:

 46. An expert may also prepare notes for the prosecutor to use when cross-examining.

-49. The above exemptions relate to evidence given in court.
+48. The above exemptions relate to evidence given in court.
 In the preparation of their evidence, and in their conduct before and during the proceedings whilst outside the witness box, witnesses instructed by or on behalf of HSE are expected to act professionally and in line with their contract of employment or instructions.
-Experts must be aware of, and adhere to, the guidance on disclosure set out here and in the paragraphs on expert evidence in the section ‘Approach to common categories of material’ in [Disclosure of Unused Material for Investigations Commenced before 4 April 2005] or [Disclosure of Unused Material for Investigations Commenced on or after 4 April 2005] as appropriate.
+Experts must be aware of, and adhere to, the guidance on disclosure set out here and in the paragraphs on expert evidence in the section ‘Approach to common categories of material’ in [Expert and Specialist].
 Expert witnesses may be the subject of management control and/or auditing to ensure quality and accuracy.
 Experts can legitimately be asked to account for any delay caused in providing their written opinions and may be required to do so in open court.